 Do you see why this story troubles me?
 The young mom did exactly what Jesus tells us to do for others in need.
 Did the three migrants, while perhaps not legally present in the United States, represent a threat to anyone?
 On the surface, at least, they did not.

 Now, what if one of the three migrants was not needing medical attention?
 If the young mom had stopped nevertheless, does that justify her arrest?
 Perhaps, but we are left with a difficult question.
 We do try to obey our laws, Federal, State and local, in our daily lives.
 But sometimes a law imposed upon us by our government may present a moral conflict too great for that law to be observed.
 What should we do when, for example, Jesus' parable presents us with a clear moral conflict?
 One answer might be to change the law, but this takes time and often inertia defeats the effort.
 What should we then do?

-These thoughts are brought to you by CPC's Adult Spiritual Development Team, hoping to encourage you to pursue some personal spiritual growth this winter at CPC.________________________________________________
+These thoughts are brought to you by the CPC Adult Spiritual Development Team, hoping to encourage some personal spiritual growth this Spring.